 Most initial efforts to pair the ZigZag and Rope Wrench utilized-shrink wrapped, cord-based, double-legged tethers.
 The problem with these tethers is that they are not completely stiff and they flex when ascending the line, which leads to tending issues.
 In some cases they also prevent immediate engagement of the Wrench, which puts extra strain on the ZigZag.
-More recently, a number of climbers have developed rigid aluminum or stainless steel tethers such as the one I developed on the right.
-My purpose in making the tether available is to spur innovation and provide a product that functions better than what is currently on the market.
+A number of climbers have developed rigid aluminum or stainless steel tethers such as my tether on the right.
+My purpose in making my tether design available is to spur innovation and provide a product that I think functions better than what is currently on the market.

 Benefits of this Zag-Wrench Tether: